ubuntu-mate/ubuntu-mate.org/blog/20170831-ubuntu-mate-artful-beta1.md

 ## Slick Greeter

-**NEW in 17.10 Beta 1** - We've switched to the Slick Greeter, which still use LightDM under the hood but has a much nicer look and feel based on the Unity Greeter.
+**NEW in 17.10 Beta 1** - We've switched to Slick Greeter which still uses LightDM under the hood but has a much nicer look and feel.

 <div align="center">
 <img src="/gallery/layouts/slick-greeter.png" alt="Slick Greeter" /><br />